References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

-There are currently three methods by which an EASA Certificate of Airworthiness and ARC can be issued.
+There are currently two methods by which an EASA Certificate of Airworthiness and ARC can be issued.

-For used aircraft being imported from outside the EU a check flight is required to support the airworthiness
+For used aircraft being imported from a check flight is required to support the airworthiness review.

 In order to successfully make an application you must provide:

-Please note: The aircraft must be registered in the UK prior to the issue of any Airworthiness
+Please note: The aircraft must be registered in the UK before any Airworthiness

 As required by Commission Regulation (EU) No 1079/2012, all new aircraft issued with an individual